Self-talk

 Pause is power.

 Reversing negative self-talk is a multi-step journey that can dramatically change your life.
-If you find yourself a victim of an overload of negative self-talk, you must improve what you say to yourself.
+If you find yourself a victim of the overload of negative self-talk, you must improve what you say to yourself.
 Make it a point to be curious about the patterns in your mind.
-Notice what you are telling yourself about yourself.
+Notice what you are telling yourself ...about yourself.

 We spend more time with ourselves than we do with anyone else.
 Think about that.
 You will never get away from yourself.
 You will always be with YOU!